Professor Miri Song

-I joined SSPSSR in 1995, after completing my PhD at the London School of Economics and my BA at Harvard University.
-Prior to that, I worked for a few years for a newspaper, and in a women’s homeless shelter in New York City.
+Professor Song joined the University of Kent, after completing her PhD at the London School of Economics (1996), MSW at the University of Wisconsin (Madison) and her BA at Harvard University (1986).
+After graduating from university, she worked for a few years for a newspaper, and in a women’s homeless shelter in New York City.

-My research interests include ethnic identity, ‘race’ and ‘mixed race’, racisms, migration (in its many forms) and immigrant adaptation.
-Over the years, I have been involved in British, European and North American research networks, including IMISCOE (International Migration, Integration and Social Cohesion), the American Sociological Association, and the British Sociological Association.
+Professor Song’s research interests include ethnic identity, ‘race’ and ‘mixed race’, racisms, migration (in its many forms) and immigrant adaptation.
+Over the years, she has been involved in British, European and North American research networks, including IMISCOE (International Migration, Integration and Social Cohesion), the American Sociological Association, and the British Sociological Association.

 - Ethnic and Racial Studies